tomaszp-infopark/scrivito_kickstarter/README.md

         cd scrivito_kickstarter

 3. We suggest using [rbenv](https://github.com/sstephenson/rbenv/) for managing your local Ruby version.
-Make sure to use at least Ruby version 2.0.
+Make sure to use at least Ruby version 2.1.

         ruby --version

-3. Copy the tenant name and api key for your Ruby on Rails application from the Scrivito Dashboard and insert them to your cloned Kickstarter gem `config` folder.
+3. Copy the tenant name and api key for your Ruby on Rails application from the Scrivito Dashboard and insert them to your cloned Kickstarter gem `.env` file.

-        config/scrivito.yml
+        SCRIVITO_TENANT=<your development tenant name>
+        SCRIVITO_API_KEY=<your development tenant api key>

 4. Create the bundle and run all test to make sure everything is working before you add your own changes.
 You find some more details about testing above in the __Testing__ section.